Most of the arrangements that CPC sets up with suppliers are procurement regulation compliant purchasing frameworks.

 - CPC manages and improves the performance of the framework throughout its life.

-FE institutions can then access the framework for their individual purchases (call-offs).
+CPC Members can then access the framework for their individual purchases (call-offs).
 Only then is a contract formed; the contract is between the supplier and the institution (not CPC).
 The method of access varies from framework to framework.
 It can be a relatively simple matter of comparing price lists and selecting the cheapest.
 For more complex requirements the institution might need to define its requirement then invite all suitable suppliers on the framework panel to submit their prices.

 The main benefits of using a framework are: